Design Goals

 • Each part is also associated with two of three different stats for each Kart: Acceleration, Weight, and Handling.

-• The player can customize each part on the kart to be: heavy, medium, or light.
+• The player can customize each part of the kart to be heavy, medium, or light.

 • By customizing the parts, the player is also customizing how their kart plays through its stats.